 An increasing number of benefit plan providers are facilitating coverage of medical cannabis for employers and their employees, however to-date only very few employers provide coverage for medical cannabis.

-If an employee currently has health benefits, Cannabis Standard encourages them to review their benefit guide for confirmation of their plan and coverage of benefits.
+If an employee currently has health benefits, the employee could review their benefit guide for confirmation of their plan and coverage of benefits.
 Employees could also formerly request medical cannabis coverage through their benefit provider.

 Employees with a Health Spending Account (HSA) / Health Care Spending Account (HCSA) may be able to expense medical cannabis under the Canada Tax Act.
 If they have health benefits, they should refer to their plan booklet or plan administrator to confirm whether medical cannabis is covered as part of a Health Spending Account.